cubiio/samatkins.me/content/post/pipenv-poetry.md

 * Libraries: use Poetry
 * Applications: use Pipenv (or Docker)

 In most cases when building an application as part of a learning project, using Docker makes most sense for me.
-I've had some issues with Pipenv working in Docker (some strange caching issues that I didn't have time to get to the bottom of), so when I'm using Docker I combine it with pip and a requirements.txt file.
-Entirely likely the Docker/Pipenv issues  was something I set up incorrectly so using Pipenv and Docker might be a good combination for you.
+I've had some issues with Pipenv working in Docker (some strange caching issues that I didn't have time to get to the bottom of), so when I'm using Docker I combine it with Pip and a `requirements.txt` file.
+It is entirely likely the Docker/Pipenv issues was something I set up incorrectly so using Pipenv and Docker might be a good combination for you.

 To conclude, in my opinion Pipenv and Poetry are great tools and welcome additions to the Python ecosystem.